Are We Really Making Much Progress in Text Classification? A Comparative Review

-Transformer-based language models can be categorized into encoder-only models, encoder-decoder models, and decoder-only models~\cite{yang2023harnessing}.
-BERT and its follow-up approaches are encoder-only language models.
+The transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, originally developed for machine translation, introduced a key-value self-attention mechanism, and had an immense impact on language modeling. transformer-based language models are pre-trained with a self-supervised training objective on large text corpora and can be subsequently fine-tuned with a supervised objective on a specific task.
+Generally, transformer-based language models can be categorized into encoder-only models, encoder-decoder models, and decoder-only models~\cite{yang2023harnessing}.
+BERT and its follow-up approaches are encoder-only language models and are trained with the masked-language modeling objective~\cite{DBLP:conf/naacl/DevlinCLT19}.
 Their main purpose is encoding the text and performing a classification or regression task with a dedicated module (\eg a linear output layer) on top of the encoder.
 The output layer is trained from scratch (\ie from random initialization) during fine-tuning.

-Encoder-decoder language models, such as T5~\citep{T5}, instead cast all downstream tasks, including classification, into a text-to-text framework with task-specific prompt prefixes.
+Encoder-decoder language models such as T5~\cite{T5} cast all downstream tasks, including classification, into a text-to-text framework with task-specific prompt prefixes.
 The rationale is that this practice enables multi-task fine-tuning with the aim of similar tasks improving each other.
 Although these models generate text, they can also be used for classification tasks by interpreting generated tokens as class labels.
-In multi-label classification, text-to-text (or, sequence-to-sequence) models have been used even before the era of large language models~\cite{namMaximizingSubsetAccuracy2017} to facilitate the prediction of multiple labels.
+In multi-label classification, text-to-text (= sequence-to-sequence) models have been used even before the era of large language models~\cite{namMaximizingSubsetAccuracy2017} to facilitate the prediction of multiple labels.

-Decoder-only language models such as GPT-3~\citep{DBLP:conf/nips/BrownMRSKDNSSAA20} are trained with a left-to-right language modeling objective.
-This makes decoder-only models most suitable for text generation.
-However, decoder-only models are very flexible and can be also employed to carry out other downstream tasks including text classification~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20,radfordLanguageModelsAre}.
-This is done by specifying the task in natural language and providing a few examples in the prompt~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}.
-This practice, known as in-context learning, does not require updating the model.
-In-context learning has led to an increased interest in the design and working with prompts, such as Chain-of-Thought (CoT) prompting~\cite{weiChainofThoughtPromptingElicits2023}.